The company that paints the calipers on...

 We don't refund or credit for rubber parts re-used, the additional margin covers the labour for inspecting and cleaning these parts.
 Remember, you get a lifetime warranty, so we will never cut corners.
 There is just no sense in replacing something that already works perfectly well and will last our lifetime warranty.

-Please do not take this guide literally or make appointments with garages etc based on the turnaround times described here as sometimes work can take longer or our quality control measures pick up the occasional fault which can require rework.
+Please do not make appointments with garages, book holidays, plan track days etc based on the turnaround times described here as sometimes work can take longer or our quality control measures pick up the occasional fault which can require rework.

 Combine turnaround times when combining services.